A short introduction to data sharing ethics

 Publishing tips, direct to your inbox

 Expert tips and guidance on getting published and maximizing the impact of your research.
 Register now for weekly insights direct to your inbox.

 Please read our Editorial Policies, which include further details about obtaining informed consent to publish.

 How to anonymize data

-- Take out unnecessarily precise information: for example, you can replace subjects’ date of birth with their age.
+Take out unnecessarily precise information – for example, you can replace peoples’ date of birth with their age.

-- Generalize where you can: for example, replace subjects’ specific area of expertise with more general definitions
+Generalize where you can – for example, you can replace peoples’ specific area of expertise with more general definitions.

 Pay special attention to relational data where relationships between variables in datasets could reveal identities and where geo-referenced data and spatial references may reveal location.

 These 3 tips can help you manage the process of anonymizing your data.

 It helps if you consider your data anonymizing plans early on in the research process while you are in the process of collecting them – if you don’t, it might prove time consuming and costly.